ibm-cloud-docs/containers/ts-storage/ts-storage-debug.md

       {: pre}

    3. If a more recent version is available, install this version.
 For instructions, see [Updating Portworx in your cluster](/docs/containers?topic=containers-portworx#update_portworx).

+## OpenShift Container Storage
+{: #ts-ocs-debug}

+Describe your OCS resources and review the command outputs for any error messages.
+{: shortdesc}

+1. List the name of your OCS cluster.
+    ```sh
+    kubectl get ocscluster
+    ```
+    {: pre}
+    **Example output**:
+    ```
+    NAME             AGE
+    ocscluster-vpc   71d
+    ```
+    {: screen}

+1. Describe the storage cluster and review the `Events` section of the output for any error messages.
+    ```sh
+    kubectl describe ocscluster <ocscluster-name>
+    ```
+    {:pre}

+2. List the OCS pods in the `kube-system` namespace and verify that they are `Running.`
+    ```sh
+    kubectl get pods -n kube-system
+    ```
+    {: pre}
+    **Example output**
+    ```
+    NAME                                                   READY   STATUS    RESTARTS   AGE
+    ibm-keepalived-watcher-5g2gs                           1/1     Running   0          7d21h
+    ibm-keepalived-watcher-8l4ld                           1/1     Running   0          7d21h
+    ibm-keepalived-watcher-mhkh5                           1/1     Running   0          7d21h
+    ibm-master-proxy-static-10.240.128.10                  2/2     Running   0          71d
+    ibm-master-proxy-static-10.240.128.11                  2/2     Running   0          71d
+    ibm-master-proxy-static-10.240.128.12                  2/2     Running   0          71d
+    ibm-ocs-operator-controller-manager-55667f4d68-md4zb   1/1     Running   8          15d
+    ibm-vpc-block-csi-controller-0                         4/4     Running   0          48d
+    ibm-vpc-block-csi-node-6gnwv                           3/3     Running   0          48d
+    ibm-vpc-block-csi-node-j2h62                           3/3     Running   0          48d
+    ibm-vpc-block-csi-node-xpwpf                           3/3     Running   0          48d
+    vpn-5b8694cdb-pll6z
+    ```
+    {: screen}

+4. Describe the `ibm-ocs-operator-controller-manager` pod and review the `Events` section in the output for any error messages.
+    ```sh
+    kubectl describe pod <ibm-ocs-operator-controller-manager-a1a1a1a> -n kube-system
+    ```
+    {: pre}

+5. Review the logs of the `ibm-ocs-operator-controller-manager`.
+    ```sh
+    kubectl logs <ibm-ocs-operator-controller-manager-a1a1a1a> -n kube-system
+    ```
+    {: pre}

+6. Describe NooBaa and review the `Events` section of the output for any error messages.
+    ```sh
+    kubectl describe noobaa -n openshift-storage
+    ```
+    {: pre}